Strategies & best practices to keep your Azure environment Robust & Reliable

 6. For Web Apps, Use Azure App Service 🌐

-7. Use Azure SQL Managed Instance 🗄️
+7. Use Azure SQL Managed Instance & DB 🗄️

 8. Deploy Virtual Machine Scale Sets 🖥️

-9. Implement Geo-Redundancy 🌎
+9. Implement Geo-Redundancy for Storage 🌎

 10. Use Azure Backup Solutions 🛡️

-11. Implement Network Security Groups (NSGs) and Firewalls 🔒
+11. Implement NSGs and Azure Firewall 🔒

 12. Use Azure Monitor and Application Insights 📊